iturdikulov/notes/research/Turdikulov-Exercise_plan.md

 weight, you can start with a basic full-body routine that targets all major muscle groups.
 Here's a 30-day plan to get you started:

-Week 1: Focus on building a foundation
+Remember to always listen to your body and adjust the exercises or reps as needed.
+And don't forget to fuel your body with nutritious food and get plenty of rest and hydration to support your progress.

-Day 1:
+## Week 1.
+Focus on building a foundation

-- [x] 5 minutes of dynamic stretching (arm circles, leg swings, etc.)
+### Day 1

-- [x] 5 minutes of dynamic stretching (arm circles, leg swings, etc.)
+- 5 minutes of dynamic stretching (arm circles, leg swings, etc.)
-- [ ] 3 sets of 10 bodyweight squats
+- 3 sets of 10 bodyweight squats
-- [ ] 3 sets of 10 push-ups (on knees or against a wall if necessary)
+- 3 sets of 10 push-ups (on knees or against a wall if necessary)
-- [ ] 5 minutes of dynamic stretching (arm circles, leg swings, etc.)
+- 5 minutes of dynamic stretching (arm circles, leg swings, etc.)
-- [ ] 3 sets of 10 lunges (each leg)
+- 3 sets of 10 lunges (each leg)
-- [ ] 3 sets of 10 bench dips
+- 3 sets of 10 bench dips
-- [ ] 10-15 minutes of stretching and cool-down
+- 10-15 minutes of stretching and cool-down

-Day 2:
+### Day 2

 - 10-15 minutes of dynamic stretching
 - 3 sets of 10 assisted pull-ups (using a sturdy table or bar)
 - 3 sets of 10 step-ups (each leg)